uozuAho/pilights/readme.md

 # todo

+- discovery: 'client' the wrong word? what about friends?
+- discovery: integrate with flask server?
 - run on pi startup. rc.local not working. why? no logs.
 - touch-friendly RGB sliders in flask app
 - get more patterns from neogoggles

-## discovery todo

-- 'client' the wrong word? what about friends?